Ilovegym66/Ilovegym66/README.md

 ## 📫 Contact

 - 💡 Questions welcome via issues in the respective repos
-- 💬 Happy to talk about homelabs / ioBroker / Proxmox / UniFi anytime
+- 💬 Happy to talk about homelabs / ioBroker / Proxmox / UniFi / Red Hat anytime